Is Retained Earning an Asset?

 Net Retained Earnings = Retained Earnings at the beginning of the Period + Net Income/Loss During the Period – Total Dividends.

-Basically, retained earningsRetained EarningsRetained Earnings are defined as the cumulative earnings earned by the company till the date after adjusting for the distribution of the dividend or the other distributions to the investors of the company.
-It is shown as the part of owner’s equity in the liability side of the balance sheet of the company. shown in the liability side of the balance sheet is under the head reserves and surplusReserves And SurplusReserves and Surplus is the amount kept aside from the profits that are to be used either for the business or for the shareholders to pay out dividends.
-Reserves and surplus is reflected under shareholders funds in the balance sheet. in shareholder’s equity fund.
-It is considered as an equity account; hence it is usually expected to have a credit balanceCredit BalanceCredit Balance is the capital amount that a company owes to its customers & it is reflected on the right side of the General Ledger Account.
+retained earningsRetained EarningsRetained Earnings are defined as the cumulative earnings earned by the company till the date after adjusting for the distribution of the dividend or the other distributions to the investors of the company.
+It is shown as the part of owner’s equity in the liability side of the balance sheet of the company. shown on the liability side of the balance sheet are under the head reserves and surplusReserves And SurplusReserves and Surplus is the amount kept aside from the profits that are to be used either for the business or for the shareholders to pay out dividends.
+Reserves and surplus is reflected under shareholders funds in the balance sheet. in the shareholder’s equity fund.
+It is considered an equity account; hence it is usually expected to have a credit balanceCredit BalanceCredit Balance is the capital amount that a company owes to its customers & it is reflected on the right side of the General Ledger Account.
 Usually, Liability accounts, Revenue accounts, Equity Accounts, Contra-Expense & Contra-Asset accounts tend to have the credit balance. .

 Purpose of Retained Earnings

 - For distribution of the dividend at any time in the future, i.e., in the middle of any financial year;